-Assignments: Students are responsible for all material covered in class, all assignments on the syllabus, and assignments made in class.
-Due dates will be set for all work; assignments are to be submitted on the date they are due at the beginning of class.
-No late assignments will be accepted.
+Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.): Students are responsible for all material covered in class and all assignments on the syllabus or assignments made in class.
+Assignments are to be completed by class time on the date for which they appear on the syllabus.
+Late assignments will not be accepted.
+No assignments will be accepted after the last day of class.